 Women’s Lead, Social Perspectives Network Social Perspectives Network lead organiser for National Women and Mental Health Study Day and editor of study day papers available at www.spn.org.uk

 I am currently writing about women's mental health and have an interest in the co- production of narratives between activists, service users and professionals.
-I hve been awarded a small development grant from the OU to scope interest in setting up a publicly facing digital archive which documents feminist activism on women's mental health in the second wave feminist movement.
-A REport from the initial workshop to scope interest in creating the archive is available.
+I was awarded a small development grant from the OU to scope interest in setting up a publicly facing digital archive which documents feminist activism on women's mental health in the second wave feminist movement.
+A Report from the initial workshop to scope interest in creating the archive is publicly available.

 I am currently teaching mainly within the social work programme .
-I am chair of K216 a second level practice course and was on the course production team for K313 a third level course on leadership and management within health and social care.
+I am chair of K271 a second level law module and was on the course production team for a number of social work and other open university modules including for example K313 a third level course on leadership and management within health and social care.
+I was part of a team that won a teaching award for the inclusion of practitioner and service user and carer podcast material on our third level practice module.

-My teaching interests include interprofessional practice, mental health, gender and mental health, vigender and violence, attachment theory and user and carer involvement.
+My teaching interests include interprofessional practice, mental health, gender and mental health, gender and violence, attachment theory and user and carer involvement.

 I have a particular interest in interprofessional training at undergraduate and post qualifying level.